PlatformLab/HomaModule/README.md

      sysctl mechanism.
 For details, see the man page `homa.7`.

 ## Significant recent improvements
+- March 2025: implemented private RPCs, resulting in API changes.
+  HOMA_RECVMSG_REQUEST and HOMA_RECVMSG_RESPONSE flags no longer exist and struct homa_sendmsg_args now has a flags field with one defined
+  flag: HOMA_SENDMSG_PRIVATE.
 - February 2025: by default, incoming requests for a socket are rejected unless the socket has been bound. setsockopt can be used with SO_HOMA_SERVER to enable or disable incoming requests for any socket.